Unbelievable Cyber Monday laptop deal takes $1,150 off HP Elite Dragonfly Notebook

-Cyber Monday weekend is here and we're already seeing impressive deals on some of the best laptops around.
-We're excited to bring you this unbelievable deal on our favorite 2-in-1 business laptop.
+Cyber Monday weekend is here and that means incredible deals are popping up on the best laptops around.
+The dream scenario is when we see awesome discounts on those best laptops, and we have one of those for you here with massive savings on one of the best 2-in-1 laptops.

-Right now, HP's Cyber Monday sale offers the base model HP Elite Dragonfly Notebook PC for $1,408.55.
-Normally $2,561, this laptop is now a whopping $1,153 off its regular price.
-It's the lowest price we've seen for this machine and one of the best Cyber Monday laptop deals you can get right now.
+Right now, HP's Cyber Monday sale has taken the base model HP Elite Dragonfly Notebook PC all the way down to $1,408.55.
+That's a mind-blowing 45% off its retail price of $2,561!

 HP Elite Dragonfly Cyber Monday deal